TermySequence/termy-website/posts/first-post.rst

 .. rubric:: Footnotes

 .. [#] To fully prevent character alignment issues, the multiplexer and client need to agree on the character encoding.
 The TermySequence protocol :doc:`specifies <td:protocol/unicode>` character widths and combining behavior, but the client must obey them, which may be difficult depending on the rendering libraries used.
+But there is a :ref:`plan <td:protocol-unicode-plan>` to make this more flexible.